 - Work evenings, weekends and overtime during peak demand.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-You need a certain skill set, specialized education and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
+It requires a specific skill set, in-depth instruction and ongoing endorsements.

 - Have job security knowing your position can’t be outsourced.